-2016 General Rate Case Proposed Decision
+2016 General Rate Case Final Decision

-On May 19, 2016, the California Public Utilities Commission (CPUC) issued a proposed decision in the 2016 General Rate Case (2016 GRC) of San Diego Gas & Electric Company (SDG&E) and Southern California Gas Company (SoCalGas) (SDG&E and SoCalGas are collectively referred to in this report as the California Utilities) that the California Utilities filed jointly in November 2014.
-This proposed decision (2016 GRC PD), if approved as drafted, adopts substantially all of the terms of the settlement agreements entered into between SDG&E and SoCalGas and eight of the eleven intervening parties in the 2016 GRC.
-However, the proposed decision makes two income tax-related adjustments to the settlement agreement revenue requirements for both SDG&E and SoCalGas, the first relating to income tax benefits associated with flow-through repair allowance deductions and the second with respect to the extension of bonus depreciation.
-With these adjustments, the proposed decision adopts a test year 2016 revenue requirement of \$1.789 billion for SDG&E's combined operations (\$1.482 billion for its electric operations, and \$0.307 billion for its gas operations).
-The adopted revenue requirement for SDG&E is \$22 million lower than the \$1.811 billion proposed in the settlement agreements.
-For SoCalGas, the proposed decision's adjustments would result in a 2016 revenue requirement of \$2.199 billion.
-The adopted 2016 revenue requirement for SoCalGas is \$20 million lower than the \$2.219 billion proposed in the settlement agreements.
+On June 23, 2016, the California Public Utilities Commission (CPUC) issued a final decision in the 2016 General Rate Case (2016 GRC) of San Diego Gas & Electric Company (SDG&E) and Southern California Gas Company (SoCalGas) (SDG&E and SoCalGas are collectively referred to in this report as the California Utilities), which was filed jointly by the California Utilities in November 2014.
+This final decision (2016 GRC FD) is substantially similar to and supersedes the proposed decision issued by the CPUC on May 19, 2016 (2016 Proposed Decision), previously described in our Current Report on Form 8-K filed with the Securities and Exchange Commission on May 25, 2016.

+The 2016 GRC FD adopts substantially all of the terms of the settlement agreements entered into between SDG&E and SoCalGas and eight of the eleven intervening parties in the 2016 GRC.
+However, the final decision makes two income tax-related adjustments to the settlement agreement revenue requirements for both SDG&E and SoCalGas, the first relating to income tax benefits associated with flow-through repair allowance deductions and the second with respect to the extension of bonus depreciation.
+With these adjustments, the final decision adopts a test year 2016 revenue requirement of \$1.791 billion for SDG&E's combined operations (\$1.482 billion for its electric operations and \$0.309 billion for its natural gas operations).
+The adopted revenue requirement for SDG&E is \$20 million lower than the \$1.811 billion proposed in the settlement agreements (but \$2 million higher than the revenue requirement for SDG&E included in the 2016 Proposed Decision).
+For SoCalGas, the final decision's adjustments result in a 2016 revenue requirement of \$2.204 billion.
+The adopted 2016 revenue requirement for SoCalGas is \$15 million lower than the \$2.219 billion proposed in the settlement agreements (but \$5 million higher than the revenue requirement for SoCalGas included in the 2016 Proposed Decision).

-The adjustment made in the 2016 GRC PD for the extension of bonus depreciation represents the only significant change to the settlement agreements (the settling parties did not reach agreement on the matter relating to the income tax benefits associated with flow-through repair allowance deductions).
+The adjustment made in the 2016 GRC FD for the extension of bonus depreciation represents the only significant change to the settlement agreements (the settling parties did not reach agreement on the matter relating to the income tax benefits associated with flow-through repair allowance deductions).
 This adjustment is incorporated as a rate base reduction and is included in the reduced revenue requirements, as described above.

-Consistent with the settlement agreements, the 2016 GRC PD adopts subsequent annual escalation of the adopted revenue requirements by 3.5% for years 2017 and 2018 and continuation of the Z-Factor mechanism for qualifying cost recovery.
+Consistent with the settlement agreements, the 2016 GRC FD adopts subsequent annual escalation of the adopted revenue requirements by 3.5% for years 2017 and 2018 and continuation of the Z-Factor mechanism for qualifying cost recovery.
 The Z-Factor mechanism allows the California Utilities to seek cost recovery of significant cost increases, under certain unforeseen circumstances, incurred between GRC filings, subject to a \$5 million deductible per event.
-The proposed decision also denies the separate agreement between the Office of Ratepayer Advocates (ORA), SDG&E and SoCalGas requesting a four-year GRC period and instead adopts a three-year GRC period (though 2018).
+Also, the 2016 GRC FD denies the separate agreement between the Office of Ratepayer Advocates (ORA) and the California Utilities requesting a four-year GRC period and instead adopts a three-year GRC period (through 2018).